Shinioh/Shinioh/README.md

 **Shinioh/Shinioh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
-## 🔭 I’m currently working on building a restaurant order system
+## 🔭 I’m currently looking for apps ideas
-## 🌱 I’m currently learning HTML, Javascript and CSS
+## 🌱 I’m currently learning JAVA & DBs
-## 🤔 I’m looking for help with understanding HTML/Javascript ID relation
 <!--
+- 🤔 I’m looking for help with
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...